 Very few labourers are required when machines are employed on the farm. (e) It increases farm productivity because of large cope operation.
 Increased productivity leads to higher farm income and standard of living. (f) The cost of using machines on the farm is cheaper in the long run compared with the cost of farm-labour that is always rising. (g) It prevents bad agricultural practices such as complete burning all vegetation on new farmland.
 In addition, large are of farm land can still be cultivated by the farmer during one cropping season (h) It enables the farmers to use surplus farm products profitably, For example, the crop dryer allows quick and easy drying of crop product such as rice, maize, sorghum and wheat.
 Crop product can be processed into different products, more acceptable to consumers.

 In addition, surplus perishable products such as tomatoes, vegetables, milk and meat can be stored for a long time using the refrigerator are cold storage. (i) The use of machines in farming may attract young and educated persons to take up farming as- an- occupation. (j) The mechanisation of farming may release some workers formerly engaged in farming to take up jobs in Agro-allied industries in urban centres.
 Disadvantages of mechanisation (a) Many of the farm- workers will be jobless.

-(g) The use of machines in farming requires adequate and continuous supply of energy from fuel and electricity.
+(g) The use of machines in farming mechanization and meaning across board requires adequate and continuous supply of energy from fuel and electricity.
 Problems will arise if the supply is not enough, or is lacking.
-Problems of farm mechanization in Nigeria (a) Farm holdings are very small: farm mechanization is only suitable with large farm holdings. (b) Most of the farmers poor.
+Problems of farm mechanization in Nigeria (a) Farm holdings are very small: farm mechanization and meaning is only suitable with large farm holdings. (b) Most of the farmers poor.
 Tractors and other farm machines are costly and many farmers cannot buy them.

 machines spend long hours on the road between farm sites and sheds.
 They sometimes get stuck in the mud.